-NIMASA Offers Automatic Employment To 20 Cadets With Distinction t was an emotional moment when the Director General of the Nigerian M a r i t i m e their various fields of study.
+NIMASA Offers Automatic Employment To 20 Cadets With Distinction decision of the Executive this feat.
+Management of the Agency to t was an emotional their various fields of study. moment when the The Director General who made

-...Commences first phase of sea time training ...Hails Amaechi's Commitment to Maritime Growth
+...Commences first phase of sea time training ...Hails Amaechi's Commitment to Maritime Growth unturned in changing the tide, hence the Agency's determination to ensure that all the cadets in the sea time training in batches.